 Table 1.
 Total Pacific whiting total mortality a/ (mt), initial allocation and attainment, and post-reapportionment allocation and attainment by whiting sector, 2011-2020.
-14 Table 2.
+Source: GEMM 13 Table 2.
 Average production values, jobs, and income impacts (2020\$) from 2017-2019 for each whiting sector.
-Source: FishEye; PacFIN, Leonard and Watson (2011).
-15 Table 3.
+Source: FishEye; PacFIN, Leonard and Watson (2011) 14 Table 3.
 Whiting catch (mt) from May 15-May 31 by sector, 2011-2020 and count of processors/dealers and catcher vessels.
-17 Table 4.
+Source: PacFIN 16 Table 4.
 Actual, predicted additional, and total projected catch (mt) for the MS sector assuming that the amount of whiting harvested between May 15-31 was taken between May 1-14 retrospectively from 2016-2020.
-Actual and theoretical percent attainment of the initial and post-tribal reapportionment allocations.
-18 Table 5.
-Summary table of impacts for the MS sector by adjusting the season start date to May 1 from 2017- 2019.
-18 Table 6.
+Actual and theoretical percent attainment of the initial and post-tribal reapportionment allocations 17 Table 5.
+Summary table of impacts for the MS sector by adjusting the season start date to May 1 from 2017- 17 Table 6.
 Bycatch (mt) of select high bycatch species for three whiting sectors from May 15-31 annually and the average mortality from 2016-2020.
-20 Table 7.
-Bycatch (mt) of groundfish species by year and sector from September-December, 2016-2020 21 Table 8.
+Source: PacFIN 19 Table 7.
+Bycatch (mt) of groundfish species by year and sector from September-December, 2016-2020.
+Source: PacFIN 20 Table 8.
 Chinook and coho salmon bycatch by whiting sector, 2016-2020.
-Source: PacFIN 22 Table 9.
+Source: PacFIN 21 Table 9.
 Combined Dirichlet and multinomial logistic regression predictions for Chinook salmon bycatch (counts for individual ESUs) across sectors from May 1-14 under various scenarios of catch/effort distribution and harvest level.
-29 Table 10.
-Processing cap alternatives retrospectively applied to four allocations 37
+28 Table 10.
+Processing cap alternatives retrospectively applied to four allocations 36 List of Figures Figure 1.
+Quartile box plot of projected total Chinook bycatch counts, for each of four fishery-level scenarios modeled, summed across the three whiting fishery sectors.
+24 Figure 2.
+Cumulative Chinook salmon bycatch by week and whiting sector,2016-2019.
+Source: PacFIN and WCGOP 26 Figure 3.
+Diagram of individual and collective rule for MS processing limit.
+Percent of whiting processed shown in grey circles.
+Ownership of permit/entity shown in boxes 33 Figure 4.
+Count of number of occurrences from 2015-2020 by the amount of the whiting allocation processed by an entity.
+Groups include all corporations, not for profits, businesses, etc 35 Figure 5.
+Diagram of No Action Permit Transfer Regulations 42 Figure 6.
+Diagram of proposed transfer limits sub-options A (top panel) and B (lower panel) between at-sea sectors under Alternative 1 44 Figure 7.
+Diagram of a vessel transferring between the CP and MS sector through permit transfer utilizing an unregistered permit 45 Figure 8.
+Diagram of processing vessel transferring between at-sea sectors and potential issue with current regulations regarding permit transfer limits 46